- 1 The Best European Winter Destinations

-It’s also worth checking out the Cathedral Gardens market, as it’s home to the ice village and an ice-rink.
+It’s also worth checking out the Cathedral gardens market, as it’s home to the ice village and an ice rink.
 If you are visiting with kids, that will be their favorite part!

 Finally, make sure to book tickets for one of the Christmas pantomimes.
 The Opera House and the Palace Theatre always host amazing productions, and in December, they focus on traditional Christmas shows.
 It’s a lovely thing to watch.

-Experience told by Pauline from BeeLoved City
+Submitted by Pauline from BeeLoved City

 While you are strolling in Funchal’s richly decorated Christmas streets, you will also witness the beautiful “lapinhas.”
 The “lapinhas” are simply nativity scenes, which the locals are decorating by themselves and putting on display in their gardens or windows.

-If you decide to stay in Funchal, Madeira Islands Portugal for New Year’s Eve, you will be amazed by the brilliant fireworks show that takes place there.
+If you decide to stay in Funchal, Madeira Islands, Portugal, for New Year’s Eve, you will be amazed by the brilliant fireworks show that takes place there.
 It is classified as the Biggest Fireworks Show by Guinness World Records and is truly fascinating to watch.
 You can observe it by a couple of spots and viewpoints above the city of Funchal and be absolutely stunned by its grandiosity.

-Experience told by Alexandrina Nikolova from Earthosea
+Submitted by Alexandrina Nikolova from Earthosea

 The ski village is full of amazing restaurants, bars, cafes, hotels, and of course, some of the most spectacular views out across the mountains.
-On a clear day, you can see all the way down to the city of Granada.
+On a clear day, you can see all the way down to the beautiful city of Granada.

 You can sit with a hot chocolate (or beer!) and watch the skiers and snowboarders whizzing down the mountains.
 Although it’s a ski village, there is plenty to do for non-skiers too.

-We took the cable car up the mountain where you can hike in the snow, take in the views, and of course, have a snowball fight!
+Make sure to take the cable car up the mountain where you can hike in the snow, take in the views, and of course, have a snowball fight!
 For children, there are sleds and inflatable rings for hire, as well as mini snowmobiles.

-Experience told by Sarah from Our Spanish Adventures
+Submitted by Sarah from Our Spanish Adventures